 From left: committee members Valerie McGrady and Pam Arnold; President Sue Simpson; Secretary/Treasurer Carol Hatton; Past President Joyce Catcher.

 Members of the Ladies’ Auxiliary support the aims and objectives of The Royal Canadian Legion and their dedicated service enriches the programs and activities of the Branch.

-The Ladies’ Auxiliary (LA) is a non-profit organization operated separate from The Royal Canadian Legion, but together they thrive and serve our community..
+The Ladies’ Auxiliary (LA) is a non-profit organization operated separately from the Royal Canadian Legion, but together they thrive and serve our community..
 Through our many fund raising activities, we assist the local Legion Branch, health facilities and programs, school activities, and bursaries.

-Any woman who is eligible for membership in the Legion may choose to become a member of the Ladies Auxiliary only, or a member of both organizations.
-The Ontario Command have 292 Auxiliaries with 13,731 members.
+Any woman who is eligible for membership in the Legion may choose to become a member of the Ladies Auxiliary only or both organizations.
+The Ontario Command has 292 Auxiliaries with 13,731 members.

 We meet on the third Monday of every month at 1:00 p.m. at the Legion on John Street and you are welcome to join us.
 Our next meeting is Monday, April 15th at the Legion.
 We hope to see you then!